-Your doctor will check:
+Your provider will check:

-Your doctor may also ask you to:
+Your provider may also ask you to:

-Leg pain that occurs when you sit down on an exam table and lift your leg straight up usually suggests a slipped disk in your lower back.
+Leg pain that occurs when you sit on an exam table and lift your leg straight up usually suggests a slipped disk in your lower back.

-In another test, you will bend your head forward and to the sides while the health care provider puts slight downward pressure on the top of your head.
+In another test, you will bend your head forward and to the sides while the provider puts slight downward pressure on the top of your head.
 Increased pain or numbness during this test is usually a sign of pressure on a nerve in your neck.

 Physical therapy is important for nearly everyone with disk disease.
-Therapists will tell you how to properly lift, dress, walk, and perform other activities.
-They will work on strengthening the muscles that help support the spine.
+Therapists will teach you how to properly lift, dress, walk, and perform other activities.
+They teach you how to strengthen muscles that help support the spine.
 You will also learn how to increase flexibility in your spine and legs.

-Most people will improve with treatment.
-However, you may have back pain even after treatment.
+Most people improve with treatment.
+But you may have long-term back pain even after treatment.